-Need: Since its 2013 launch SecureDrop has earned accolades for the protections its offered whistleblowers and journalists.
+Need: Since its 2013 launch SecureDrop has earned accolades as a security and privacy centered communication platform for whistleblowers and journalists.
 It’s been adopted by major NGOs and newsrooms around the world to communicate with anonymous sources, with best-in-breed security.
 Its user & maintenance experience have been a Rube-Goldberg’esque burden for the high-risk humans dependent on it, though.

 Response: In 2017 the SecureDrop team architected a radical simplification of the hardware required to support a Journalist user’s experience—utilizing a virtualized Linux environment called Qubes OS.
 In 2018 the non-profit that stewards the SecureDrop project, Freedom of The Press Foundation (FPF), hired me to work with them in shaping a new experience for journalists using SecureDrop, within Qubes OS; a project since named The SecureDrop Workstation.